The Dunwich Horror (film): Development

 American International Pictures (AIP) originally announced a film version of Lovecraft's "The Dunwich Horror" in 1963.
+Originally, AIP had conceived an international co-production of the film between the United States and Italy, to be directed by Italian filmmaker Mario Bava and starring Boris Karloff and Christopher Lee.
+The film was tentatively called Scarlet Friday, following the naming trend of Bava’s precious films Black Sunday and Black Sabbath.
+This version of the film ultimately never came to fruition.

-Originally, AIP had conceived an international co-production of the film between the United States and Italy.
-Daniel Haller, who was hired to direct, had previously directed several films for executive producer Roger Corman, including the motorcycle film Devil's Angels (1967).
+Daniel Haller, who was eventually hired to direct, had previously directed several films for executive producer Roger Corman, including the motorcycle film Devil's Angels (1967).

 Commenting on the production, Haller noted that the production was partly inspired by the success of Rosemary's Baby (1968), but added, "We are not making a Gothic horror story.
 We want a much more contemporary image—one that will bring witchcraft and necromancy into an area of credibility, at least to some extent."

 Casting

 Sandra Dee was cast in the lead role of Nancy in April 1969, and paid $65,000 plus 5% of the profits.
 The role was Dee's first major part after the lapse of her years-long contract with Universal Pictures, and she saw it as a notable change of pace in her career.
 Dissatisfied with her previous work (Dee referred to her past 25 films with Universal as "all rotten"), she stated, "The reason I decided to do Dunwich was because I couldn't put the script down once I started reading it.
 I had read so many that I had to plow through, just because I promised someone.
 Even if this movie turns out be a complete disaster, I guarantee it will change my image."
 However, Dee refused to be nude in the film's final sequence, which was written in the screenplay.

 Originally, Peter Fonda was cast in the role of Wilbur Whateley, but he backed out of the project and was replaced by Dean Stockwell.
 Both Stockwell and Dee were former child actors.
 This was the last film of actor Ed Begley, who died three months after its theatrical release.

+Talia Shire (credited under her birth name ‘Talia Coppola’), still two years from her breakout role in The Godfather, played a supporting role as Nurse Cora.
+She had previously appeared in Haller’s film The Wild Racers.